View or download your Bible studies in different file formats. See

 For each Bible study you generate there's a PDF, a plain text file,

-below.
-If the screen of your device is wide enough you'll see an
+and a desktop publishing file.
+If the screen of your device is

-in-page viewer for PDFs and text files, but on narrow devices these
+wide enough you'll see an in-page viewer for PDFs and text files,

-files open in a new browser tab.
-Desktop publishing files can't be
+but on narrow devices they open in a new browser tab.
+Desktop

-For each format your files are organized into a multi-level
+For each format, your files are organized into a multi-level

 list.
 You can go to any level of a list, but the actual files are